shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-multi-format-banner-ads-on-ios.md

 ---
-title : Show Multi-Format Banner Ads on iOS description : The AppNexus mobile SDK supports serving multiple creative formats through a single banner entry point. ms.custom: ios-sdk ms.date : 10/28/2023
+title : Show multi-format banner ads on iOS description : The AppNexus mobile SDK supports serving multiple creative formats through a single banner entry point. ms.custom: ios-sdk ms.date : 10/28/2023
 ---

-# Show Multi-Format banner Ads on iOS
+# Show multi-format banner ads on iOS

 > [!NOTE]
 > This offering is currently in Alpha and is subject to change.

-As of Version 4.6 for Android and Version 4.5 for iOS, the AppNexus mobile SDK supports serving multiple creative formats (RTB VAST outstream videos and regular banner ads) through a single banner entry point.
+As of version 4.5 for iOS, the mobile SDK supports serving multiple creative formats (RTB VAST outstream videos and regular banner ads) through a single banner entry point.